nytimes/Emphasis/README.md

 Dependencies
 ------------
-<strike>Currently this requires that you use the PrototypeJS library - tested with version 1.6.</strike>
+<del>Currently this requires that you use the PrototypeJS library - tested with version 1.6.</del>

 jQuery (Tested with 1.4.4)